ale-candia/tinyics/docs/tutorial.md

         plc_out.set_digital_state(self.INPUT_VALVE_POS, True)
 ```

-Note that we're using the `icsim.scale_word_to_range()` function in the range 0, 10.
+Note that we're using the `tinyics.scale_word_to_range()` function in the range 0, 10.
 This is because PLC inputs are actually stored as a 2 byte representation of the actual float value in the range specified by the sensor constructor.
 So we need to scale it back to this range in order to get the actual height of the water level.

 From here we override the `UpdateProcess()` method inside the `WaterTank` class to specify the logic for updating the state of the process and the sensor measurements.